A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 • Can you help with fading or flaking paint on a statue?

-Yes.
-We stabilize flaking paint or gilding with precise consolidation and, when suitable, inpaint areas of loss to create legibility.
+Yes!
+We stabilize flaking paint or gilding with precise consolidation and, when suitable, tone areas of loss to create legibility.
 The approach is tested and tailored to the object and its context.

 • Do you offer ceramic conservation for shattered items?

-We routinely reassemble ceramics and glass, filling losses and integrating color where appropriate.
-The goal is a stable, readable object ready for display or storage.
+Absolutely!
+We routinely reassemble ceramics and glass objects, filling losses and integrating color where appropriate.
+The goal is a stable, legible object ready for display or storage.

 • Do you work on-site for large or fixed pieces?

 Yes.
-For murals, monumental sculpture, or fixtures that cannot travel, we plan on-site conservation with appropriate equipment and environmental controls.
+For monumental sculpture, or fixtures that cannot travel, we plan on-site conservation with appropriate equipment.

 • How do I start and what will I receive?

-Begin with an examination leading to a condition report and treatment proposal.
-After treatment, you receive documentation and care guidance, including preventive steps and recommended handling.
+You will first start with an initial examination.
+This leads to a condition report and treatment proposal.
+After treatment, you will receive documentation and care guidance, including preventive steps and recommended handling.